hoonti06/jekyll-pandoc-mermaid/README.md

 jekyll-pandoc-mermaid
 ==================

-**jekyll-pandoc-mermaid** can solve rendering issue that occures when using [jekyll-pandoc](https://github.com/mfenner/jekyll-pandoc) and [jekyll-mermaid](https://github.com/jasonbellamy/jekyll-mermaid) plugin together"
+**jekyll-pandoc-mermaid** can solve rendering issue that occures when using [jekyll-pandoc](https://github.com/mfenner/jekyll-pandoc) and [jekyll-mermaid](https://github.com/jasonbellamy/jekyll-mermaid) plugin together

 **'jekyll-pandoc-mermaid' is enable only when using gem `jekyll-pandoc` and `jekyll-mermaid`**